lonycell/grafana.v7/docs/sources/panels/transformations.md

 Use this transformation in panels that have multiple queries if you want to hide one or more of the queries.

-Grafana displays the query identification letters in dark gray text.
+ThingSPIN displays the query identification letters in dark gray text.
 Click a query identifier to toggle filtering.
 If the query letter is white, then the results are displayed.
 If the query letter is dark, then the results are hidden.

 In the example below, the panel has three queries (A, B, C).
 I removed the B query from the visualization.